jmiddya/jinns/README.md

 # jinns
-This alsolute for testing purpose
+This is alsolutely for testing purpose